Pomegranate Mousse is a super airy and light dessert with pomegranate and beet juice, cream cheese and pistachios to finish on a high note a meal.

 - Add the gelatine sheets and whisk until dissolved.

-- Stop the fire, add the cream cheese and the cream and whisk a last time.
+- Stop the fire, add the cream cheese and the cream and whisk one last time.

 - Pass through a fine sieve.

 - Add the mix to a 1/2 litre syphon.